 Scary, right?
 I know!

-However, the very good news is: these deaths, even SIDS, can be prevented if parents follow some simple safe sleep rules.
+However, the very good news is that these deaths, even SIDS, can be prevented if parents follow some simple safe sleep rules.

 Spoiler alert: it’s hassle-free!

-Since 1992, when the American Academy of Pediatrics began recommending babies to sleep on their back, the annual SIDS rate has declined more than 50 percent! 💙
+Since 1992, when the American Academy of Pediatrics began recommending babies sleep on their backs, the annual SIDS rate has declined more than 50 percent!?